 This dispersed structure reflects Sweden’s relationship with waterways, natural resources, and regional specialization.
 Industrial heritage in the Stockholm region is therefore not one site — but a connected landscape of preserved production environments.

-Industrial heritage explains how Sweden financed its early expansion, how Stockholm urbanized, and how craftsmanship evolved into world-renowned industrial design.
+Industrial heritage explains how Sweden financed its early expansion, how Stockholm developed as a connected industrial system, and how craftsmanship evolved into world-renowned design and technology.
 These preserved factories and workshops safeguard the material foundations of modern Swedish society.

 For visitors, exploring Stockholm’s industrial museums offers more than technical insight — it reveals the economic, social, and cultural transformations that shaped the region into what it is today.